PlummersSoftwareLLC/Primes/PrimePhix/solution_1/README.md

 This implementation is almost identical to [Euphoria solution 1](../../PrimeEuphoria/solution_1).
 [Phix](http://phix.x10.mx/) is a newer language based on [Euphoria](https://en.wikipedia.org/wiki/Euphoria_(programming_language)).
-The performance of the `integer` sieve solution is about twice the speed in Phix.
+The performance of the `integer` sieve solution is about 2.5 times faster in Phix.
 However, there are a number of issues with Phix.
-I was hoping to use the Phix compiler to further improve the performance, bit I could not get it to work.
+I was hoping to use the Phix compiler to further improve the performance, but I could not get it to work.
 Also, I wanted to implement the single-bit algorithm, but the bitwise functions do not seem to work consistently.

 ## Run instructions